Catalog: PNW BOCES and Hudson River Teacher Center

 Program: Regional Partnership Center

-Audience: Targeted Audience(s) Special and general education teachers, special and general education administrators, WBL coordinators, paraprofessionals, related services professionals, school counselors, transition specialists, agency/community service providers or case managers, and job coaches.
+Audience: Special and general education teachers, Job coaches, Teaching Assistants, special and general education administrators, WBL coordinators, paraprofessionals, related services professionals, school counselors, transition specialists, agency/community service providers or case managers.

 Program: Regional Partnership Center